awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-messagehandler.md

 ## Instrumenting incoming requests \(\.NET Core\)<a name="xray-sdk-dotnet-messagehandler-startupcs"></a>

-To instrument requests served by your application, call `UseXRay` method before any other middleware in the `Configure` method of your `Startup` class as ideally X-Ray middleware should be the first middleware to process the request and last middleware to process the response in the pipeline\.
+To instrument requests served by your application, call `UseXRay` method before any other middleware in the `Configure` method of your Startup class as ideally X\-Ray middleware should be the first middleware to process the request and last middleware to process the response in the pipeline\.

 **Note**

-For .NET Core 2.0, if you have `UseExceptionHandler` method in the application, make sure to call `UseXRay` after `UseExceptionHandler` method so as to record exceptions\.
+For \.NET Core 2\.0, if you have a `UseExceptionHandler` method in the application, make sure to call `UseXRay` after `UseExceptionHandler` method to ensure exceptions are recorded\.

 **Example Startup\.cs**

-****.NET Core 2.1 and above****

 ```
 using Microsoft.AspNetCore.Builder;